Going low-tech to solve everyday high-tech problems

 It’s a decent product, but the problem with reviewing it on Day 1 was that there were no great “Skills,” or third-party apps, available for it yet to get a feel for whether an always-on, always-watching gadget in your home would be useful.
 Blank-slate products like Echo Show create a dilemma for reviewers.
 Should we evaluate the product based on what it can do currently (which is very little), or what we think it has the potential to do in the future?
 I’m not a fortuneteller, so I lean toward the former and render a “wait and see” verdict that seems repetitive.
 But even when people take the latter approach and predict a gadget’s potential, it’s unhelpful for informing people whether they should buy something today.

-Beyond your job, what tech product are you currently obsessed with using in your daily life?
+Beyond your job, what tech products are you currently obsessed with using in your daily life?

 I fell down a rabbit hole with indoor gardening after I bought a so-called smart planter called the Click & Grow.
 It’s basically a planter with built-in drip irrigation and a timed grow light; you can buy dirt pods containing seeds for growing different types of plants.
 Even if you lived in a tiny New York apartment with little natural light, you could grow fresh basil, chili peppers and cilantro.
 What a novelty.